kelj0/NonCSBooksNotes/README.md

 High-Quality Work Produced = (Time Spent) x (Intensity of Focus)

-By maximizing his intensity when you work, you maximizes the results you produce per unit of time spent working.
+By maximizing your intensity when you work, you maximize the results you produce per unit of time spent working.

 When you switch from some Task A to another Task B, your attention doesn’t immediately follow—a